Imitation Attacks and Defenses for Black-box Machine Translation Systems: Acknowledgements

 \section{Acknowledgements}

-We thank the Google Cloud TPU team for their hardware support.
-We also thank the members of Berkeley NLP, Shi Feng, Zhuohan Li, Nikhil Kandpal, Sheng Shen, Nelson Liu, Denis Peskov, Junlin Wang, Jens Tuyls, Sameer Singh, and Kalpesh Krishna for their valuable feedback.
+This research was supported with Cloud TPUs from Google's TensorFlow Research Cloud program.
+We thank the members of Berkeley NLP, Shi Feng, Zhuohan Li, Nikhil Kandpal, Sheng Shen, Nelson Liu, Junlin Wang, Jens Tuyls, Sameer Singh, and Kalpesh Krishna for their valuable feedback.